AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 #### Parameters:

-Optimer: The optimizer to be used.
+Optimizer: The optimizer to be used.

 ### train()